CharlonTank/tamalou-v2/Readme.md

 - Tamalou is a multiplayer card game currently under development.
 The game is being built using Lamdera, a Frontend+Backend Elm framework, and Elm UI for the frontend.

+- The game combines elements of memory, speed, and strategy.

 ## Current State of the Project

 - The game is currently a work in progress.
 The main logic of the game is implemented in src/Frontend.elm and src/Backend.elm.
 The most used types are defined in src/Types.elm.